Zeeshanahmad4/Threads-Scraper/README.md

 <h1 align="center">Ultimate Threads Scraper</h1>

-Welcome to the GitHub repository of Ultimate Threads Scraper , a robust Social Media Scraper designed to download content from the novel Threads platform by Meta. ✨
+Welcome to the GitHub repository of Ultimate Threads Scraper , a robust Social Media Scraper designed to download content from the Threads.net platform by Meta. ✨

 Introducing the elegant Thread Data Collection Software, designed for businesses, sales and marketing professionals, and researchers.

 <h1 align="center">Writing the code :) </h1>